cugos/cugos.github.com/2025-fall-fling/index.md

   - type: Talk
     title: Estimating Structurally Complex Forests in Western Washington with Remote Sensing
-    time: ~
+    time: 3:55 PM
     speaker: Ethan Spahn | <a href="https://dnr.wa.gov/">WA State Department of Natural Resources</a>
     bio: |
-      <strong>Ethan Spahn<strong> works as the WA State Forest Biometrician for the <strong>WA State Department of Natural Resources</strong>.
+      <strong>Ethan Spahn</strong> works as the WA State Forest Biometrician for the <strong>WA State Department of Natural Resources</strong>.
 His background is in remote sensing algorithm development.
     description: |
       The Washington State Department of Natural Resources (DNR) is tasked with identifying, mapping, and projecting structurally complex forest (SCF) conditions across its westside forest lands.
 This work uses DNR’s remotely-sensed forest inventory system (RS-FRIS)—a height-driven dataset based on aerial photogrammetry— and ground truth plots to train, test, and apply models that classify forestland as SCF or not.
 This study has two main objectives: (1) assess whether models developed from RS-FRIS could reliably detect SCF across DNR-managed forest lands in western Washington, and (2) compare these RS-FRIS-derived results with other mapping efforts using different methodologies.
 Over 2200 field plots were sampled to train and test the SCF model.
 Results indicated RS-FRIS metrics ascribing canopy layers and a measure of mean tree diameter were most effective in identifying SCF from simpler forest structures.
 The final SCF forest model has a balanced accuracy of 81±1% and predicts 345k acres (23% of Western WA DNR forest lands) as SCF.

-  - type: Talk
+  - type: title
-    title: "Dead trees and where to find them: predicting forest mortality in the western United States"
+    title: Conclusion and Announcements
-    time: ~
+    time: 4:15 PM
-    speaker: Keenan Ganz | University of Washington
-    bio: |
-      <strong>Keenan Ganz</strong> is a PhD student in the <strong>UW School of Environmental and Forest Sciences</strong>.
-He uses remote sensing data to study how forests respond to drought.
+    speaker: CUGOS volunteers
     description: |
-      Tree death is normal and even healthy for forests.
-However, climate change is increasing the frequency and severity of excess tree mortality caused by drought and wood-boring insects.
-Understanding why mortality happens would serve several forest management objectives.
-This presentation will examine our ability to forecast drought and insect-induced tree mortality from remote sensing products, evaluate the role of autocorrelation in this phenomenon, and chart a path for improved understanding of forest loss.
+        Conclusion of the 2025 CUGOS Fall Fling, announcement of raffle winners and happy hour location

 event_sponsors_gold:
   - image: /image/2025fallfling/sponsor-esa.png